 What Makes a Good Lap Dog?

 The first criteria of a good lap dog is, without question, the size.
-While large dogs, such as the Saint Bernard, can make excellent lap dogs, it may not be the most ideal.
+While large dog breeds, such as the St Bernard, can make excellent lap dogs, it may not be the most ideal.
 After all, how would you deal with a 200-pound dog on top of you?

 That being said, we’ve thought long about the perfect lap companion and narrowed our criteria for best lap dog breeds into the following:

-2. Enjoys Cuddling – The best lap dogs should enjoy the company of their owners.
-They’ll much rather prefer the warmth of your lap over the fluffy new bed that you had just bought.
+- Enjoys Cuddling – The best lap dogs should enjoy the company of their owners.
+They’ll much rather prefer the warmth of your lap over the fluffy new bed.
 Without an eagerness to cuddle, they won’t want to come onto your lap.

-3. Loving Temperament – A good lap dog should have an affectionate and loving personality.
+- Loving Temperament – A good lap dog should have a loving personality.
 No matter the situation, they’ll come by your side because of love.
 And while most dogs tend to be affectionate, lap dogs are a whole new level.

-It’s worth noting that not all lap dog breeds will be low-maintenance dogs, and vice versa.
-This is a common misconception that should be addressed.
-For example, many lap dogs will shed heavily, which requires quite a bit of grooming.
+It’s worth noting that not all lap dog breeds will be low-maintenance dogs.
+This assumption is a common mistake by novice dog owners.
+For example, many lap dogs will shed heavily, which requires quite a bit of brushing and bathing.

 So before you pick a lap dog simply because of their perceived low maintenance title, I suggest you look more into their exercise and grooming needs.
-A good place to start is our list of the 55 best hypoallergenic dog breeds.
+A good place to start is our list of the 57 hypoallergenic dog breeds.

 Given our criteria, here are the best lap dog breeds in no particular order.
 The truth is, all these dogs would make wonderful lap companions for all types of owners.
 And if you own one, let us know how great they are in the comments section below!